 Chemically speaking, Adderall is very similar to methamphetamine, more commonly known as “crystal meth”, which is notorious for its toxic and far reaching effects on both the mind and body.
 The effects of Adderall also resemble those of methamphetamine, although to a lesser extent.
 So given that similarity, it should come as no surprise that it carries many of the same withdrawal symptoms when individuals cease the use of Adderall.

-These are some of the most commonly reported symptoms of Adderall withdrawal:
+These are some of the most commonly reported Adderall withdrawal symptoms:

 1) Extreme Fatigue